 Some international operators optimize their operational cost by converging their lines from different origins to a certain hub and then dispersing to different destinations.

 This way they’re able to offer a wider availability of origin-destination combinations and increase the use of those buses.
-Although, such effectiveness also makes the bus ticket reservation system much more complicated and costly.
+Although, such effectiveness also makes the bus reservation system much more complicated and costly.

 The more the business is engaged in competition, the higher are the expectations for the reservation system.